OUI Lawyers in Worcester, MA

 - The driver’s BAC is 0.08% or higher or the driver exhibits impairment.
 This factor can come under varying scrutiny depending upon the above mentioned considerations for BAC, but in Massachusetts, the 0.08% mark is generally used as the legal definition of intoxication.

-If you have been charged with a first OUI offense in the Worcester County or Hampden County areas, we may be able to get your license back for you within a week by applying for a hardship license.
-Our Worcester OUI attorneys will gather the necessary documents and represent you at the Registry of Motor Vehicles (RMV) hearing.
+If you have been charged with a first OUI offense in the Worcester County or Hampden County areas, our skilled OUI lawyers may be able to get your license back for you within a week by applying for a hardship license.
+Our Worcester MA OUI lawyers will gather the necessary documents and represent you at the Registry of Motor Vehicles (RMV) hearing.